The Register: Readership and content

 In 2011 it was read daily by over 350,000 users according to the Audit Bureau of Circulations, rising to 468,000 daily and nearly 9.5 million monthly in 2013.
 In November 2011 the UK and US each accounted for approximately 42% and 34% of page impressions respectively, with Canada being the next most significant origin of page hits at 3%.
 In 2012 the UK and US accounted for approximately 41% and 28% of page impressions respectively, with Canada at 3.61%.

 Channel Register covers computer business and trade news, which includes business press releases.
 News and articles for computer hardware and consumer electronics are covered by Reg Hardware.
 Reg Research is an in-depth resource on technologies and how they relate to business.

 Their stories are cited by major news sources and also used for backup information.
 Stories in other periodicals were based on their exposés.
-InformationWeek ran a story about TheRegisters story about a New York Times article.
+For instance, InformationWeek ran a story about The Register's story, as used as the source for a New York Times article.

 In September 2018, the Alexa ranking was #7,194.

+National Archives and Records Administration has archived part of the Web site.

+Writers

-WritersThe Register has an editorial staff of 16 writers and production experts.
-Chris Williams is editor-in-chief.
-Paul Kunert is UK editor, Iain Thomson is US news editor and Simon Sharwood is Asia-Pacific editor.
+The Register has an editorial staff of about 20 writers and production experts around the world.
+Matt Rosoff is editor-in-chief.
+Paul Kunert is EMEA editor, Avram Piltch is US editor and Simon Sharwood is Asia-Pacific editor.
 Columnists include Mark Pesce and Rupert Goodwins.

 Intel chips flaw investigation

-On 6 February 2017, The Register was the first news outlet to accurately trace a recently discovered flaw in Cisco (and other makers) gear to a serious defect on Intel's Atom C2000 series processors.
+On 6 February 2017, The Register linked a clock signal issue in Cisco hardware to a serious defect on Intel's Atom C2000 series processors.

-Around 3 January 2018, The Register broke news about Google's long-ongoing investigation into Intel's processor design, which revealed that a serious flaw in the design of their chips would require Microsoft, Linux and Apple to update operating systems for computers around the world.
+Around 3 January 2018, The Register broke news about Google's long-ongoing investigation into Intel's processor design, which revealed that a serious flaw in the design of their chips would require Microsoft, Apple, and Linux developers to release patches for their operating systems.

+Criticism

-CriticismThe Register has published both headlines and stories that have generated controversy.
-The Guardian accused The Register of misunderstanding climate science and misrepresenting a paper in the journal Nature in a manner that deliberately minimised the climate impact of human emissions.
+On 12 October 2010 Martin Robbins of The Guardian accused The Register of misunderstanding climate science and misrepresenting a paper from the journal Nature in a manner that deliberately minimized the climate impact of human emissions.
+The Register published its "amusingly put-out 'response'" the same day.